 CFLs and LEDs are the most popular types of efficient light bulbs available to consumers.
 While LEDs are more expensive, they last longer and cost less in annual energy than CFLs.
 CFLs are also not as versatile as LEDs when it comes to certain applications.
 If you have recessed lighting, a dimmer switch or you need lighting outdoors, LEDs are better suited for these situations than CFLs.

-Have your home analyzed to see what type of energy efficient light fixtures are best for your needs.
+Has your home analyzed to see what type of energy-efficient light fixtures are best for your needs?
 You can use a combination of CFLs and LEDs throughout your home to maximize efficiency.